supriyasurve2003/autostream-agent/README.md

 A **LangGraph-powered conversational AI agent** that acts as a sales assistant for AutoStream — a fictional SaaS platform providing automated video editing tools for content creators.

-Built as part of the ServiceHive / Inflx ML Intern assignment.

 ---